Ellen G. White lived from 1827 to 1915, she

 Ellen White claimed she only

-wrote what God gave her.
+wrote what God gave her to write.

 “Weak and trembling, I arose at